AMR-Re/RESTO/README.md

 # Resto Project

-Rresto is a Laravel project designed to [implement a reservations system for a simple restaurant].
+Resto is a Laravel project designed to [implement a reservations system for a simple restaurant].

 ## Requirements